-While researching which bike lock to buy, check if it has an independent testing certification (e.g. Sold Secure).
+While researching which bike lock to buy, check if it has an independent testing certification (Sold Secure is a good place to start).
 Those assigned a gold rating by official testing bodies are going to be more secure.

 It's worth noting that some insurance policies stipulate which kind of locks (and brands) qualify when having your bike insured, so check your choice is viable.

 And try not to compromise on quality.
-Experts recommend spending about 10% of your bike's value on securing it.
+Consider spending around 10% of your bike's value on securing it.

 Securing your bike while you're out and about

 Bike thefts can happen in seconds, so always secure your bike if you're leaving it unattended - even if it's just for a few moments.
 When locking your bike, the main aim is to make it as difficult as possible to get at the lock itself.